BA degree (or equivalent) in Prehistoric archaeology or a relevant discipline.

 As this course builds on the knowledge of Key developments in European Prehistory it is advisable to take that course in block 1.

-During this course you will deepen your knowledge on some of the key developments in Prehistoric Europe, focusing on the fundamental innovations that took place.
-We focus in depth on the processes behind innovation and adaptation, and explore how a new material, technology, or ideology (re)shaped societies, the landscape, and ultimately Europe.
+During this course students will deepen their knowledge on some of the key developments in Prehistoric Europe, focusing on fundamental innovations that took place.
+We will focus in depth on the processes behind innovation and adaptation, and explore how a new material, technology, or ideology (re)shaped societies, the landscape, and ultimately Europe.

-You will learn to critically read and analyse articles.
-While writing short papers on the case studies, you are trained in formulating your thoughts.
-Each week a group of students presents on a chosen case study, detailing the material, objects, and/or technology in terms of its innovative effects on Prehistoric society.
-Thus you learn to build and present an argument that you discuss with your peers.
-Taking feedback from this session, the course's final exam consists of an essay that summarises your findings.
+Students learn to critically read and analyse articles.
+By writing short papers on the case studies, you are trained in formulating your thoughts.
+For the presentation students are expected to apply a specific theoretical framework on one of the case studies.
+Here, you learn to build and present an argument, to be discussed with your peers.
+Taking feedback from this session the course’s final exam entails an essay that summarises the findings of your group.